adnanzaheer/adnanzaheer/README.md

 ## I'm a Software Developer!
 - 🔭 I’m currently investigating [Laravel, Arduino] [website]!
+- 🌱 I’m currently working with Cell and Bell Solutions on iListuGo.com
 - 🌱 I’m currently learning everything 🤣
 - ⚡ Fun facts: I love to sing, write, and exercise!
 - ⚡ And yeah I'm not very social with people that I don't know :p